totalspectrum/flexprop/README.md

 fastspin supports a fairly complete version of BASIC, based on traditional Microsoft BASICs.
 Please see `doc/basic.md` for details.
 Notable features are:

+* Structured programming features
 * Line numbers are optional
 * Garbage collected memory allocation
-* Support for classes
-* Support for importing Spin objects as classes
+* Support for classes, and importing Spin objects as classes
 * Function closures and immediate functions
+* `try` / `catch`
+* Inline assembly
-* Generic functions
+* Generic functions and templates

 ### C Language